IBM/Predictive-Industrial-Visual-Analysis/README.md

 1. User uploads the image through the web UI
 2. The image data is send to the Cloudant database
-3. As the image is inserted into the database, the Cloud Functions triggers mircoservice
+3. As the image is added into the database, the Cloud Functions triggers mircoservice
 4. The microservice analyzes the image using the trained Watson Visual Recognition service
 5. The analyzed data is fed back into the Cloudant database
 6. The dashboard on the web UI displays the Visual Recognition analysis and images requiring attention